Cheryl L. Mason - Inspector General

 The Honorable Cheryl L. Mason was confirmed by the Senate as the Inspector General of the Department of Veterans Affairs (VA) on July 31, 2025.
 She was sworn in on August 4, 2025.

-Inspector General Mason guides a staff of more than 1,000 investigators, inspectors, auditors, healthcare professionals, data analysts, attorneys, and other personnel across the nation with a broad range of expertise.
-Her staff collaborate to carry out the OIG’s mission of conducting meaningful independent oversight of VA and serving veterans and their families.
-Her office sets the direction for investigations to prevent and detect fraud and other criminal activity, waste, abuse, and gross mismanagement.
-She also advances efforts that promote efficiency, accountability, and effectiveness in VA programs and operations.
+Inspector General Mason leads more than 900 agents/investigators, inspectors, auditors, healthcare professionals, data analysts, attorneys, and other professionals across the nation who collaborate to carry out the OIG’s mission of conducting impactful independent oversight of VA and serve veterans and their families.
+Through her leadership, the OIG sets the direction for investigations to prevent and detect fraud and other criminal activity, waste, abuse, and gross mismanagement, and hold individuals responsible for their misconduct.